Veche: Pskov Republic

 The veche of the Pskov Republic had legislative powers; it could appoint military commanders and hear ambassadors' reports.
 It also approved expenses such as grants to princes and payments to builders of walls, towers and bridges.
 The veche gathered at the court of the Trinity Cathedral, which held the archives of the veche and important private papers and state documents.
 The veche assembly included posadniki (mayors), "middle" and common people.
 Historians differ on the extent to which the veche was dominated by the elites, with some saying that real power was held in the hands of boyars, with others considering the veche to be a democratic institution.
 Conflicts were common and the confrontation between the veche and the posadniki in 1483–1484 led to the execution of one posadnik and the confiscation of the property of three other posadniki who fled to Moscow.
 The most significant achievement of the Pskov veche was the adoption of the Pskov Judicial Charter, likely after 1462, which was the most comprehensive Russian legislation enacted until the Sudebnik of 1497 under Ivan III, the first collection of laws of the unified state.

 The unification of Russia gave rise to a new political system characterized by the dominance of the grand prince, who viewed the country as his personal patrimony and dismantled traditional institutions like the veche.
 In the autumn of 1509, Grand Prince Vasily III visited Novgorod, where he received complaints from the Pskov veche against the Muscovite governor of the city.
 At first, Vasily encouraged complaints against the governor, but soon demanded that the city abolish its traditional institutions, including the removal of the veche bell.
 From that point on, Pskov was to be ruled exclusively by his governors and officials, and on 13 January 1510, the veche bell was removed and transported to Moscow.

+Vyatka Land

+In the pre-revolutionary period, Russian historians generally viewed Vyatka as a veche republic, similar to Novgorod and Pskov.
+This view was later rejected by Soviet historians, who only recognized the existence of a form of self-government.
+However, the issue was raised again in the late 20th century, with some post-Soviet historians suggesting that a veche existed.
+For instance, following an ultimatum by Ivan III in 1478, the negotiators from Vyatka declared that they could not decide without the consent of the community, which could only be given through a veche meeting.
+However, there is no evidence to suggest that the veche was a permanent institution, and such meetings were typically held in cities during extraordinary situations.
+In addition, Vyatka was populated by migrants from various regions, and, as it was located on the frontier, the military character of its leadership suggests that veche meetings may have been primarily convened to resolve military matters.